-You will be registering for first-semester courses based on the information in this Guide and on the Canvas organization site, KSAS Academic Advising.
-There will be also be resources and support from KSAS professional academic advisors and from KSAS peer advisors.
+You will be registering for first-semester courses based on the information in this Guide and on the Canvas site, KSAS Academic Advising.
+There will be also be additional resources and support from KSAS academic advisors.

-• Pre-Major during First Year
+• Pre-Maior during First Year

-Freshmen in the Krieger School of Arts and Sciences are classified as "Pre-Majors," emphasizing our advising philosophy that the first college year should be one of exploration.
+Freshmen in the Krieger School of Arts & Sciences are classified as "Pre-Majors," emphasizing our advising philosophy that the first college year should be one of exploration.
 Spend this summer starting to learn about the amazing options Hopkins has to offer.